mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-orm-exc-unmappedclasserror.markdown

 title: sqlalchemy.orm.exc UnmappedClassError Example Code
 category: page
 slug: sqlalchemy-orm-exc-unmappedclasserror-examples
-sortorder: 500031067
+sortorder: 500031075
 toc: False
 sidebartitle: sqlalchemy.orm.exc UnmappedClassError
-meta: Python example code for the UnmappedClassError class from the sqlalchemy.orm.exc module of the SQLAlchemy project.
+meta: Example code for understanding how to use the UnmappedClassError class from the sqlalchemy.orm.exc module of the SQLAlchemy project.

 UnmappedClassError is a class within the sqlalchemy.orm.exc module of the SQLAlchemy project.